paulcollett/vue-ico/README.md

 - Simply outputs the svg
 - Bundles only the icons you need

+`npm install vue-ico --save-dev`

 ```JS
 import {icoComment, icoPlaylistAdd} from 'vue-ico'
 ```
-Import as the icon name (prefixed with ico) as camel case (library: https://material.io/icons/)
+Import the icon name, prefixed with `ico`, in camelCase (library: https://material.io/icons/)

 ```HTML